mucommander/mucommander/readme.txt

   (Bug #7).
 - Fixed system file icons which did not show the symlink indication for non-local files (on all platforms), and for local files under Mac OS X 10.5.
+- Fixed password changes not properly taken into account (Bug #10).

 Known issues:
 - Korean translation is not up-to-date.